My First Time Networking As a New Entrepreneur and What I Learned.

 On the drive home, I couldn’t stop obsessing over how this whole process could be better.

-I needed the support of women around me that were building their businesses.
+I needed the support of women around me who were building their businesses.

 Sharing the highs, sharing the lows, and bestowing their success secrets to help fast-track my business success.